-In certain circumstances, it can be agreed that PHS continues the prescribing but these decisions must be discussed at the weekly Multi-Disciplinary Team meeting.
+In exceptional circumstances, it can be agreed that PH continues the prescribing but these decisions must be discussed at the weekly Multi-Disciplinary Team meeting.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.